phaserjs/phaser/README.md

 * P2.Body.createGroupCallback incorrectly referenced the `_groupCallbackContext` when deleting it (thanks @Langerz82 #1886)
 * When reusing a Tween created with an array of properties the values would get exponentially added to the TweenData internal array each time the tween was re-run (thanks @SBCGames #1747)
 * Reading the dimensions of a Text object would reset its resolution property (thanks @joelika #1717)
+* Text.addColor would incorrectly color the text stroke if set (thanks @llevkin #1893)

 ### Deprecated